googleapis/google-cloud-python/packages/google-cloud-dialogflow/README.rst

     Python idiomatic client for `Dialogflow`_

-`Dialogflow`_ is an enterprise-grade NLU platform that makes it easy for developers to design and integrate conversational user interfaces int mobile apps, web applications, devices, and bots.
+`Dialogflow`_ is an enterprise-grade NLU platform that makes it easy for developers to design and integrate conversational user interfaces into mobile apps, web applications, devices, and bots.

 * `Dialogflow Python Client API Reference <http://dialogflow-python-client-v2.readthedocs.io/en/latest/>`_